endepointe/EP_CompanyManagement/README.md

 ## TOC
 1. [About](#About)
-    1. Description
 2. [Service Management](#Service_Management)

 ### About
-Several applications will be displayed within endepointe and each of them will have their own api and database.

-The user interfaces will be written with Blazor and React.

-#### Description
 The following platform provides a solution for managing aspects of your business.